zlogic/mendix-docs/content/en/docs/deployment/private-cloud/secret-store-credentials.md

 4. Restart the Mendix app environment.

-### Configuring a Secret Store with Google Secret Manager {#configure-using-google-secret-manager}
+### Configuring a Secret Store with Google Secret Manager {#google-secret-manager}

 To enable your environment to use [Google Secret Manager Provider](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp) as external secret storage, follow these steps:

-1. Enable workload identity federation for your GKE cluster as [described in the Google Cloud documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#console_1).
-This only need to be done once per cluster.
+1. Enable workload identity federation for your GKE cluster as described in the [Google Cloud documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#console_1).
+This only needs to be done once per cluster.

-2. Install [CSI Secret Store Driver](https://secrets-store-csi-driver.sigs.k8s.io/getting-started/installation.html#install-the-secrets-store-csi-driver), as shown in the following example.
+2. Install the [CSI Secret Store Driver](https://secrets-store-csi-driver.sigs.k8s.io/getting-started/installation.html#install-the-secrets-store-csi-driver), as shown in the following example.
 This only need to be done once per cluster.

     ```shell
     helm repo add secrets-store-csi-driver https://kubernetes-sigs.github.io/secrets-store-csi-driver/charts